-Groundwater elevation contour maps were created to evaluate general groundwater flow directions.
-Seasonal high and seasonal low water elevations of Upper Aquifer wells were used to develop contours of equal groundwater elevation ("Contours").
-Water levels of wells that are entirely screened within the top 50 ft bgs and wells without construction details were excluded from contouring, since these wells are likely not representative of the areas of the aquifer where groundwater pumping occurs.
+Groundwater elevation contour maps were created to evaluate general groundwater flow directions in both aquifers.
+Seasonal high and seasonal low water elevations of Upper Aquifer wells (wells screened only within the Upper Aquifer) and Lower Aquifer wells (wells screened only within the Lower Aquifer) were used to develop contours of equal groundwater elevation ("Contours").
+Water levels of wells that are entirely screened within the top 50 ft bgs were excluded from contouring of Upper Aquifer groundwater elevations, since these wells are likely not representative of the areas of the aquifer where groundwater pumping occurs.
+Also, wells screened both in the Upper and Lower Aquifers (composite wells), and wells without construction details were excluded from contouring because these wells may not represent aquifer-specific groundwater elevations.
 Contours were initially developed using spatial analyst tools in ArcGIS software, and then modified based on professional judgement.
-Contours were not developed for those areas of the Subbasin where data was lacking.

 Contour maps were created to evaluate seasonal high and seasonal low groundwater conditions in multiple years that included wet, dry, and critical water year types between 1990 and 2019.
-Contours of current groundwater conditions are represented using the seasonal high and seasonal low groundwater elevation of water year 2019 (Figures 2-36 and 2-37).
-After evaluation of groundwater level hydrographs with long-term data and the Sacramento Valley water year type record (Table 2-9), water years 2017, 2013 and 2015 were considered to represent groundwater conditions in wet, dry, and critical years, respectively (Figures 2-38 through 2-43).
+Contours of current groundwater conditions are represented using the groundwater elevations of water year 2019.
+After evaluation of groundwater level hydrographs with long-term data and the Sacramento Valley water year type record (Table 2-9), water years 2017, 2013, and 2015 were considered to represent groundwater conditions in wet, dry, and critical years, respectively.